 [Tree Run Field] Takao Snow Park / BUNA, NARA, TOCHI Dynaland / Otome Course, Umanose, Challenge, Paradise Tree Run Area

-The number of ungroomed runs is also increasing every year.
-There are a total of seven tree run areas at both ski resorts.
-Takasu Snow Park offers three tree run runs: BUNA, NARA, and TOCHI.
-Enjoy powder to your heart's content on the north-facing slopes.
-Dynaland has four tree run areas: the Otome Run, Umanose, Challenge, and Paradise.
+resorts and double the fun with 29 diverse courses to ski.
+The ungroomed courses are also expanding year by year.
+There are a total of seven tree run areas across both resorts.
+Takasu Snow Park offers three tree run courses: Buna, Nara, and Tochi.
+These north-facing slopes allow for unrestricted powder skiing.
+Dynaland offers four tree run areas: Otome Course, Umanose, Challenge, and Paradise Tree Run Area.

 Because they are scattered across the mountain, the slope direction, incline, tree density, distance, and terrain undulations vary.
 On the tree run course facing north, you can enjoy powder to your heart's content, and there are also many spots where you can play with mash, as shown in the photo.
 You will never get bored even if you spend the whole day climbing tree run courses